NBA draft lottery: Process

 The exception to this rule applies where the winner of the lottery pick acquired the pick via trade.
 When a lottery team trades its first pick to another team, the recipient of the pick assumes the seed "earned" by the original owner of the pick, unless the terms of the trade provide otherwise.
 When a lottery team trades its first pick to another team that missed the playoffs, the recipient receives the seed of the team who traded it away as well as the seed determined by its own record (unless it also traded its first pick).
 This is the only situation in which a team can win multiple lottery picks.
 Trades are also the only way in which postseason teams can win a lottery pick; however, with the play-in tournament, the four teams eliminated in the first stage of postseason can win a lottery pick, meaning in theory a team as high as the No. 7 seed in a conference could hold a lottery pick (provided they lose both the 7–8 game and the loser vs winner of 9–10 game); the 2024 Atlanta Hawks, which lost the first stage 9–10 game, were the first team to make the postseason and be one of the four teams eliminated in the first stage tournament to win a lottery pick.

 The lottery is conducted with witnesses (from the accounting firm Ernst & Young) auditing the process to verify that it is conducted in accordance with the rules.
+For the sake of transparency, the NBA also allows several media members in the drawing room.

 Prior to the 2019 draft, after the first three teams had been determined, the remaining picks were determined by regular season record with the worst teams getting the highest picks: this assured each team that it could drop no more than three spots from its projected draft position.

-Since the 2019 draft, the number of lottery winners was increased from 3 to 4, with the remaining picks still assigned based on regular season record, meaning a team can drop no more than four spots from its seeded position to its actual draft position.
+Since the 2019 draft, the number of lottery winners was increased from 3 to 4, with the remaining picks still assigned based on regular-season record, meaning a team can drop no more than four spots from its seeded position to its actual draft position.

 Chances of winning

-Since the 2019 draft, the odds of each seed winning the first pick are:
+From 2019 to 2026, the odds of each seed winning the first pick were: